Lherrera094/Master_Thesis/README.md

 <h3 align="center"> Theoretical Study of Alfvénic Stability Optimization for TJ-II Stellarator </h3>

-From February 1st to June 27.
+From February 1st to June 27th, 2023.

 Supervisor: [Jacobo Varela](https://www.researchgate.net/profile/Jacobo-Varela)

-**Description**: The objective is to study the Alfvén Eigenmodes activity on TJ-II Stellarator with respect to the operation of the NBI heating system and magnetic topology variation for optimization.
+**Description**: The objective is to study the Alfvén Eigenmodes activity on the TJ-II Stellarator concerning the operation of the NBI heating system and magnetic topology variation for optimization.
 The analysis is performed using the linear version of the gyro-fluid code FAR3d.
 The Alfvén Continuum is computed with the STELLGAP code.
 The AE stability analysis is performed for the n = 7,11, 15, n = 5,9,13, 17, n = 6,10,14 helical families including EP populations with energies in the range of 10 - 50 keV and EP beta from 0.1 to
 0.4.